-At present, the LinkedIn Advertising platform is still in its beta phase, so it doesn’t have the smoothest or most intuitive functionality.
+At present, the LinkedIn Advertising platform is still in its beta phase and to be honest, it doesn’t have the smoothest or most intuitive functionality.

 LinkedIn Video Ads

-These show up as short videos that auto-play in a person’s newsfeed.
+These display as short videos that auto-play in a person’s newsfeed.
 There is introduction text above, short text below and a call-to-action of your choosing.

 LinkedIn Sponsored Content